werk24/docs/werk24/docs/asks/variant_measures.md

 ### W24AskVariantMeasures

 W24AskVariantMeasures return a list of all measures that we were able to detect on the Technical Drawing.
+Please refer to the [W24MeasureLabel](../models/w24measure_label.md) model to learn how to access the [Thread](../models/w24thread.md), [Tolerance](../models/w24size_tolerance.md), and [Chamfer](../models/w24chamfer.md) information.

 The API will return one response for every variant-sectional.
 When you process the response, you need to be aware that

 * each document can have multiple pages,
 * each page can have multiple sheets,